The Hyperconductor: Fusing Advanced Physics with the 18650 Battery Form Factor

 Detailed Breakdown of the Theoretical Limit

-The maximum frequency is determined by the shortest time scale in the device, primarily the time it takes for an electron to traverse the smallest feature (the transit time, tau).
+The maximum frequency is determined by the shortest time scale in the device, primarily the time it takes for an electron to traverse the smallest feature (the transit time, $\tau$).

-Graphene is known for its exceptionally high carrier mobility.
+- Graphene's Intrinsic Speed (The Material Limit): Graphene is known for its exceptionally high carrier mobility.
 For a 7 nm feature length, the intrinsic speed is near the fundamental limits for electronics at room temperature.
-Experimental and theoretical work suggests a maximum operating frequency (f_T) that approaches 1 THz.
+Experimental and theoretical work suggests a maximum operating frequency ($\text{f}_T$) that approaches 1 THz.

-The maximum operating frequency (f_max) is generally approximated by the inverse of the time constant (tau).
+- The Smallest Feature Constraint (7 nm): The maximum operating frequency ($\text{f}_{max}$) is generally approximated by the inverse of the time constant ($\tau$).

-* This calculation, using a 7 nm feature length, confirms that the device response is pushed into the terahertz gap, far exceeding the limits of traditional silicon technology.
+- Conclusion: This calculation, using a 7 nm feature length, confirms that the device response is pushed into the terahertz gap, far exceeding the limits of traditional silicon technology.

 System-Level Limitations (Actual Throughput)